 Children go for their lunch in the dining room at 11.45am until 1pm with their lunchtime supervisor.
 They make their menu choice in the morning during registration and the lunchtime staff then ensure they are given the correct option.
 Children then sit with their friends to eat their lunch as well as the children having packed lunch.
 Then when they are finished the children go outside.

 School finishes at 3.20pm and parents wait on the playground for the children to be sent out, one at a time, when a designated person is there to collect them.

-Through the ‘read-write-inc’ phonics scheme we use at Roecroft we have just begun to learn the set 1 sounds.
+Through the ‘read-write-inc’ phonics scheme we use at Roecroft we will begin to learn the set 1 sounds.
 Children always enjoy learning the different sounds and the rhymes used for handwriting.
-All children have a phonics booklet sent home with the sounds of the set they are learning.
+All children will have a phonics booklet sent home with the sounds of the set they are learning.
 When your child moves onto a new sound set, a new booklet will be sent home for you to practice with them.
 Children really enjoy their phonics sessions and, learning the handwriting rhymes, meeting ‘Fred the Frog’ who helps to sound out words and blend words with our partners and trying our best to be ‘star of the session’.
-Children are making some fabulous progress and become more confident every day, but practicing at home will always support this.
+Children always make some fabulous progress and become more confident every day, but practicing at home will always support this.

 Reading, Green Words and Red Words